GSA/grace-cloudcustodian/README.md

 ## <a name="description">Description</a>
 The code provided within this subcomponent will create the AWS resource required for the implementation of several policies utilizing the [Cloud Custodian](https://cloudcustodian.io) serverless rules engine.
 Cloud Custodian is an open source tool developed by Capital One to help provide automated governance, security, compliance, and cost optimization to their cloud environments.
 The grace-cloudcustodian subcomponent focuses on providing policies around IAM user managment and helps to cover several Security Controls dealing with Identification and Authentication.

+>NOTE: Additional information reagarding the usage and configuration of Cloud Custodian can be found [here](https://github.com/cloud-custodian/cloud-custodian)

 ## <a name="contents">Table of Contents</a>

 - [Description](#description)